scylladb/scylladb/docs/alternator/alternator.md

 * Transport: HTTP mostly supported, but small features like CRC header and compression are still missing.
 HTTPS supported on top of HTTP, so small features may still be missing.
-* Authorization (verifying the originator of the request): minimal support for testing purposes works - the secret key used to compute a cryptographic signature is "whatever".
-A proper key store is not yet implemented.
+* Authorization (verifying the originator of the request): implemented on top of system\_auth.roles table.
+The secret key used for authorization is the salted\_hash column from the roles table, selected with:
+  SELECT salted\_hash from system\_auth.roles WHERE role = USERNAME;
   By default, authorization is not enforced at all.
 It can be turned on by providing an entry in Scylla configuration:
     alternator\_enforce\_authorization: true